To PepsiCo:

 Public policy engagement and issue prioritization

 Our Public Policy and Government Affairs team works with senior management to set annual and long-term public policy priorities.
 We have a strong Global Code of Conduct and abide by local laws and regulations that govern interaction with public officials.
-Through public policy engagement, our goal is to promote a business environment that supports PepsiCo's ability to achieve sustainable growth in the years ahead.
+Through public policy engagement, our aim is to promote a business environment that supports PepsiCo's ability to achieve sustainable growth in the years ahead.

-We therefore participate in public policy dialogues and share our expertise on key issues that support our business strategy and where we can contribute ideas to solve policy issues.
-We aim to make constructive contributions that will lead to policies that help our business, our consumers and society thrive in a sustainable fashion.
-In 2022, our key issues included discriminatory taxation, trade, commodities, restrictions in the marketplace, food security, health and nutrition and environmental sustainability.
+The adoption of the United Nations Sustainable Development Goals, the Paris Agreement on Climate Change and the Global Biodiversity Framework have guided the development and implementation of programs, laws and policies focused on sustainability that affect how we conduct business.
+We participate in public policy dialogue, share our expertise on key issues that support our business strategy and, where we can, contribute ideas that help our business, our consumers and society thrive in a sustainable fashion.
+In 2024, our key issues included agriculture, discriminatory taxation, trade, commodities, food security, recycling, environmental sustainability and artificial intelligence.

-As companies continue to be called upon to develop creative, innovative solutions and products to better serve society’s needs, PepsiCo is committed to engaging with stakeholders on public health and sustainability topics.
-For example, PepsiCo is a member of organizations such as the European Food Information Council, a non profit organization focused on making the science behind food and health more accessible and easier to understand among the public.
-Our scientific engagement is focused on sharing our expertise on key issues such as food safety, food allergies, health benefits assessment of food products, microplastics, packaging materials, sensory science and consumer behavior.
-PepsiCo adheres to robust principles on transparency in sponsoring any scientific research, including making available links to PepsiCo-funded research on our website and disclosing any role of PepsiCo in research when promoting findings of sponsored research.
-For more information on our research practices, please see Responsible research.
+As companies continue to be called upon to develop creative, innovative solutions and products to better serve society’s needs, PepsiCo participates in discussions with various stakeholders on food policy and sustainability topics.
+For example, PepsiCo is a member of organizations such as the European Food Information Council, a non profit organization focused on making food and health science more accessible and easier to understand among the public.
+Our participation in scientific discussions includes topics such as food safety, food allergies, product assessment, microplastics, packaging materials and nutritional quality.
+PepsiCo implements transparency practices when sponsoring scientific research, such as linking to PepsiCo-funded research on our website and disclosing PepsiCo's role when promoting findings of sponsored research.
+For additional information on our research practices, please see Responsible research.

-Lobbying guidelines, reporting and expenses
+Lobbying: guidelines, reporting and expenses

 PepsiCo also makes political contributions with corporate funds in some jurisdictions, such as cities and states in the U.S., where permitted by law.